Propranolol (Infantile Hemangioma)

 • unusual tiredness or fatigue

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone ( 1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from light, excess heat, and moisture (not in the bathroom).
 Do not freeze.
-Dispose of any remaining propranolol oral solution 2 months after you first open the bottle.
+Dispose of any remaining propranolol oral solution 2 months after you first opened the bottle.

 What other information should I know?